 Egyptian Streets is an independent, young, and grass roots news media organization aimed at providing readers with an alternate depiction of events that occur on Egyptian and Middle Eastern streets, and to establish an engaging social platform for readers to discover and discuss the various issues that impact the region.

-Today, most large news media organizations are old, traditionally served, and bloated platforms that fail to engage with readers and to touch on the issues which have the deepest impacts.
+Today, most large news media organizations are old, traditionally served, and bloated platforms that fail to engage with readers and to touch on the ‘Stories That Matter’.
 By engaging with a wide spectrum of the community – from bloggers, activists, academics and more – Egyptian Streets manages to offer a much more unique and diverse perspective on the region, with all content published across its platforms being original content.

 Egyptian Streets was first founded as a blog in July 2012 by Mohamed Khairat.
 It was later founded into a media company in March 2014 by founder Mohamed Khairat and co-founders Assem Emam and Mostafa Amin.